 The ATO is supported by the ACO which provide the detailed information regarding the planned use of the airspace for the specific ATO day.
 The ACO activates already planned points/areas on the Airspace Control Plan (ACP).

-Target audience for the ACO is: AWACS controllers and pilots (for flight planning and prepearation)
+Target audience for the ACO: AWACS controllers and pilots (for flight planning and preparation)

 Joint Prioritized Target List (JPTL) (Created by JFACC)

 The Joint Prioritized Target List (JPTL) is a list of planned targets to be attacked for a specific ATO day.
-JPTL are added as a annex to the AOD.
+JPTL are added as an annex to the AOD.

-Target audience for the JPTL is: AWACS controllers + pilots flying that event to get a better situational awareness.
+Target audience for the JPTL: AWACS controllers and pilots flying that event for better situational awareness.

 Other products